-Reduce Drop-off Rate for Purchases through the Account Portal
+Reducing Drop-offs for Product Purchases through the Account Portal

 MY ROLE